httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 In order for an HTTP message to be considered covered by a signature, all of the following conditions have to be true:

-- a signature is expected or allowed on the message
+- a signature is expected or allowed on the message by the verifier
 - the signature exists on the message
 - the signature is verified against the identified key material and algorithm
 - the key material and algorithm are appropriate for the context of the message